Innovation Grants Program Guidelines

 - Council’s Establishment and Coordination Committee makes the final decision regarding grant allocation.

 The Innovation Grants Program is a competitive grants program.
-Not every application that meets the assessment criteria will receive a grant.
+Only one application that meets the assessment criteria will receive a grant.

 Once an applicant has submitted an application through SmartyGrants:

 - the applicant will receive an email confirming receipt of the application

 - submitted applications will be kept confidential and the contents will not be disclosed to any person outside the application and assessment process

 - the successful applicant will be published on Council’s website.

 A budget is required to support your application.
 Before you apply, it is highly recommended you review a budget table example to assist you with developing your budget.